How to sue someone in small claims court UK guide

 How much does it cost to sue someone in the UK small claims court?

 Court fees range from £35 for claims up to £300 to £455 for claims between £5,001 and £10,000.
 These fees are recoverable from the defendant if you win.
-There is no fee to send a letter before action.

 How long does it take to sue someone in UK small claims court?